Table of Contents

 Cytological examination of the vaginal discharge and pap smears are not very useful in the diagnosis of fallopian tube carcinoma.
 While up to 20% of the cases have an abnormal pap smear, this finding is not specific for fallopian tube carcinoma and merely indicates possible gynecological malignancy.

 Cancer antigen 125 (CA-125) is very useful in the evaluation of the patient.
 It helps in confirming the diagnosis of fallopian tube carcinoma because it is usually elevated in epithelial carcinoma.
-It will not be able to differentiate between epithelial ovarian cancer and fallopian tube cancer.
-Additionally, CA-125 is useful for monitoring the patient during treatment and to detect recurrence.
+It will not be able to differentiate between epithelial ovarian cancer and fallopian tube cancer and it may be elevated in a variety of benign conditions.
+However, in patients with proven fallopian tube cancer, an elevated CA-125 is very useful for monitoring the patient during treatment and to detect recurrence.

-In any patient with the typical symptoms of a possible pelvic malignancy, abdominal distension, vaginal discharge and abdominal pain, and when CA-125 is elevated, a transvaginal ultrasonography is usually indicated.
+In any patient with typical symptoms of a possible pelvic malignancy (abdominal distension, vaginal discharge, and abdominal pain) and elevated CA-125, transvaginal ultrasonography is indicated.

 Transvaginal ultrasonography is excellent in the evaluation of the pelvic organs and to exclude possible tubal pathology.
 Usually, transvaginal ultrasonography reveals a multicystic mass that has multiple nodules and solid components.
 Unfortunately, this is sometimes confused with an ovarian tumor.
 Fallopian tumors are highly vascularized and Doppler studies are useful in this regard.

-Pelvic and abdominal computerized tomography (CT) and magnetic resonance imaging (MRI) are helpful in confirming the diagnosis of a fallopian tube mass and in disease staging.
+Pelvic and abdominal computerized tomography (CT) and magnetic resonance imaging (MRI) are helpful in confirming the diagnosis of a fallopian tube mass and in staging the disease.

-Usually, at some point during the evaluation of the patient with a fallopian tube tumor, a biopsy is indicated.
+Usually, at some point during the evaluation of the patient with a fallopian tube tumor, a biopsy is indicated, usually via fine-needle aspiration.
 Pathological examination reveals serous, endometrioid or a mixed pathohistological pattern in most cases.
-In fewer cases the tumor type is undifferentiated, transitional or clear cell.
+In fewer cases, the tumor type is an undifferentiated, transitional or clear cell.
 P53 alterations are common in fallopian tube cancer.

 Staging of primary fallopian tube carcinoma is the same as for epithelial ovarian cancer.
 Stage I disease indicates cancer that is limited to the ovaries and can be unilateral or bilateral.
 Stage II disease means cancer that has spread to other pelvic organs.
 In stage III, the peritoneum is involved.
 Finally, stage IV indicates distant metastasis.